Fern G. Z. Carr: Shards of Crystal

 Shards of Crystal reflects a dichotomy and as such, is described as a metamorphosis of darkness to light.
 Dealing with issues such as suicide, trauma, dementia, cruelty to animals, and the death of a child, the book then gradually changes course.
 It begins its transformative move towards the beauty of life with poems about musicality, spiritual liberation and the philosophy of existence.
 It culminates in a philosophical examination of mankind's place in the universe with Carr's signature poem, "I Am".

 The imagery in Shards of Crystal parallels the darkness-to-light chronology of Carr's poems.
 This transition is essentially a redemptive move both literally and metaphorically, reconciling the pain of "Shards" at the outset of the book with the beauty and enlightenment of "Crystal" at the conclusion.
 Beginning with the darkness of night and becoming progressively lighter, her poems ultimately achieve the illumination of the eternal.
 This is in keeping with the overarching theme of hope as expressed by the Victor Hugo quote at the start of the book: "Even the darkest night will end and the sun will rise."

 Publications

 Carr has been published extensively worldwide in Australia, Austria, Canada, China, Cyprus, England, Finland, France, Germany, India, Ireland, Israel, Italy, Japan, Malawi, Mauritius, Mayotte Island, Mexico, Morocco, Nepal, Netherlands, New Zealand, Nigeria, Peru, Philippines, Romania, Scotland, Seychelles, Singapore, South Africa, Spain, Sweden, Thailand, United Arab Emirates, USA and Wales.

+The following is a representative sampling of books, online publications, anthologies, journals, and literary nonfiction venues in which Carr's work has appeared: